Michigan State Shooter Has NJ Ties, Previous Gun Offense

 The 43-year-old gunman who killed three students and wounded five at Michigan State University before turning the gun on himself Monday, Feb.
 13 appears to have New Jersey ties.

-Screenshots of McRae's Facebook profile circulating on Twitter show he listed Trenton has his hometown.
+Screenshots of McRae's Facebook profile circulating on Twitter show he listed Trenton as his hometown.
 McRae also had a previous firearm offense dating back to 2019, according to the Michigan Department of Corrections.

+McRae opened fire on MSU's East Lansing campus at Berkey Hall after 8 p.m.
+Monday night before moving to the student union building, authorities said.

+Both buildings are accessible to the general public during normal business hours.
+Two of the students killed were found inside Berkey while the other was found inside the student union.

-Notable MSU alumni, including legendary NBA point guard Earvin "Magic" Johnson, openly shared their grief over the deadly shooting.
+Notable MSU alumni, including legendary NBA point guard Earvin "Magic" Johnson and Governor Gretchen Whitmer openly shared their grief over the deadly shooting on social media.

 "Cookie & I are devastated to hear about the news of a shooting on Michigan State’s campus< Johnson wrote on his Twitter.
 "We are praying for the victims, their families, students, faculty, employees & administration."